 - Please send a cover letter with your submission.
 The cover letter should include a brief biography and the title of your pieces.
-This letter cannot be viewed by anyone except for the Editor-in-Chief so don't worry, your identity will not be revealed to those evaluating your work.
+This letter cannot be viewed by readers so your identity will not be revealed to those evaluating your work.

 - We like works that combine and subvert language.
 Pieces in English that weave other languages are welcome.

 - We do not accept previously published work.
 If your piece has been published anywhere other than a personal blog/website, please don't submit it.
 This includes submissions through Tip Jar and to any of our Spotlight or Spitfire Series features.